 The Commission protects people from unlawful discrimination in housing, state government employment, and public accommodations.
 Learn more about the VHRC's jurisdiction.

 We pursue our mission by

 - Providing information and referrals

-- Advancing effective public policies on human rights
+- Advancing effective human rights public policies

-The Vermont Human Rights Commission envisions a society in which:
+The Vermont Human Rights Commission envisions a society in which

 - People treat each other with dignity and respect